Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 * [Async list Secrets](https://github.com/samvaity/azure-sdk-for-python/tree/secrets-track2-readme/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets#async-list-secrets)

 ### Create a Secret
 `set_secret` creates a Secret to be stored in the Azure Key Vault.
-If a secret with the same name already exists then a new version of the secret is created.
+If a secret with the same name already exists, then a new version of the secret is created.
 ```python
     secret = secret_client.set_secret("secret-name", "secret-value", enabled=True)